Who works here

 Mel is a proud and active feminist.

-County Wide Support Worker - Tori
+Senior Support Worker - Tori

-Tori has been a full time member of staff since December 2014 and is Lincolnshire Rape Crisis's County Wide Support Worker.
+Tori has been a full time member of staff since December 2014 and is Lincolnshire Rape Crisis's Senior Support Worker.
 Tori works from bases across the county and will also be seen in the women’s centre delivering face to face support.
 Following our service values in all her work is incredibly important to Tori; ensuring equality, empowerment, respect and choice, to the people who take the brave step of accessing our service.
 Tori has helped to deliver our ‘Get&Give’ consent campaign to schools and colleges in Lincolnshire, communicating messages of empowerment and respect to young people across the county.
 Tori has marched proudly with her colleagues to raise awareness of women’s rights.

 Megan Cox has been a member of the Lincolnshire Rape Crisis team since January 2014.
 She has a background in customer service, administration, advice and guidance, education and accounts.
 She holds qualifications which include AAT Accounting Technician, Level 4 Advice and Guidance, Award in Education and Training and Working with Women and Girls in the Sexual Violence Sector.